dart-lang/language/resources/type-system/flow-analysis.md

 2019.01.16
   - Modify `restrictV` to make a variable definitely assigned in a try block or a finally block definitely assigned after the block.
+  - Clarify that initialization promotion does not apply to formal parameters.

+## Summary

 This defines the local analysis (within function and method bodies) that underlies type promotion, definite assignment analysis, and reachability